BRiveau/sanctuary/doc/DESIGN.md

 ## II.
 Requirements / System Overview

-* What is the main purpose of the application?
-How quickly does it do it?
+* The main purpose of the application is to provide video game developers with all of the tools that they need for game development in a single package, while also ensuring memory safety and security.
-* What are the possible failure scenarios and conditions?
-How should they be handled?
+* Some possible failure scenarios include:
-* What one-time operations are performed at first execution, such as right after installation?
-* If the user creates entries of any kind (e.g., bookmarks), what limitations are there?
+  * The application crashing
+  * The application failing to compile
+  * The application failing to run
+  * The application failing to save
+  * The application failing to load
+* At first execution, the application will ask the user to select a directory to save their projects in, as well as ask the user which tools they would like to install.
+* The user will be able to create as many projects as they can fit on their storage device, but the given instance of the application will only allow for a single project to be open at a time.

 ### User Requirements